revng/revng/share/doc/revng/references/ptml.md

 * `editType`: edit the type associated to the current object (e.g., for a function, its prototype).

 Each of these actions requires knowledge of how the action is executed correctly, its implementation is optional and left at the discretion of each PTML viewer.
-Each location supports a subset of the above actions:
+For each location, PTML defines the set of *supported actions*, as a subset of the above actions.
+The *supported actions* for various locations are the following:

 * `binary`: doesn't support any actions as of now.
 * `function`: supports `rename`, `comment`, and `editType`.